Going Beyond Australian Standards

 - Material strength capability

-Designed to enable testing of all Window and Door products, including Bi-Fold, Multi-Stacker and Front Entry Doors, this rig offers a range of benefits including:
+Designed to enable testing of all window and door products, including bi-fold, multi-stacker and front entry doors, this rig offers a range of benefits:

-- Test suitability of product performance for various, terrain categories, site topography and high exposure aspects
+- Tests suitability of product performance for various terrain categories, site topography and high exposure aspects

-- Assisting validation of R&D engineering of product design improvements or optional hardware changes
+- Assists validation of R&D engineering of product design improvements or optional hardware changes

-- Permits onsite random quality check of production built product to ensure product assembly meets performance requirements
+- Permits onsite random quality checks of production-built products to ensure product assembly meets performance requirements

-- Carrying out manufacturing operator assembly, installation and service team training to ensure best practices are being clearly communicated
+- Carries out manufacturing operator assembly, installation and service team training to ensure best practices are being communicated

 - All glass is cut in accordance with AS4667- Quality requirements for cut-to-size and processed glass